TheDeanLab/COMPASS/docs/source/introduction/introduction.rst

 =================================

-Historically, 3D imaging has been performed using spinning disk and laser scanning confocal microscopes (LSCM).
+Historically, 3D imaging has been performed using spinning disk and laser scanning confocal microscopes.
 However, these microscopes waste significant excitation energy on out-of-focus regions, leading to unnecessary photodamage while requiring compensatory increases in laser power due to their low illumination duty cycle.
 This problem is further exacerbated by their sequential, point-by-point image acquisition, which limits